vmware/vic/tests/test-cases/Group1-Docker-Commands/1-5-Docker-Start.md

 6. Issue docker create vmware/photon
 7. Issue docker start vmware/photon <containerID>
 8. Issue docker start fakeContainer
-9. Issue docker start to a previously started ans stopped container

 #Expected Outcome:
-* Commands 1-7 and 9 should all return without error and respond with the container ID
+* Commands 1-7 should all return without error and respond with the container ID
 * After commands 3, 5, and 7 verify that the containers are running
 * Step 8 should result in the VIC applaiance returning the following error:
 ```